Bixie/intellij-uikit/README.md

 gulp
 ```

 The Gulp task scans the UIkit Less files and extracts the examples.
-They are compiled in the `resources/liveTemplates/Uikit.xml` file.
+They are compiled to the `resources/liveTemplates/Uikit*.xml` files and snippetlists.
 Then use the `Prepare Plugin Module 'UIkit' For Deployment` in the `Build` menu of IntelliJ IDEA to prepare the `UIkit.jar` file.

 ### License